samuelmeuli/wikibase-api/README.md

 ## Usage

-Simple example for getting all information about a Wikidata page:
+Simple example for fetching all information about a Wikidata page:

 ```py
 from wikibase_api import Wikibase